mcds-cmu/11634/s24/syllabus/index.md

 - When incorporating these materials into your work, two key principles must be followed:

 **Paraphrasing**: When the text from a source is paraphrased (i.e., rewritten in your own words), it is essential to cite the original source to acknowledge its influence on your work.

-Direct Quotation: If a piece of text is used verbatim (exactly as it appears in the source), it must be placed within quotation marks and accompanied by a specific reference to its origin.
+**Direct Quotation**: If a piece of text is used verbatim (exactly as it appears in the source), it must be placed within quotation marks and accompanied by a specific reference to its origin.

 Ensuring the integrity of your work through proper citations is not only a scholarly requirement but also a mark of respect for the intellectual property of others.
 This practice is central to upholding academic honesty and fostering a culture of responsibility and ethical scholarship in our academic community.

 ## Assignment Submission Confidentiality and Use for Course Improvement